plan44/vdcd/README.md

 - Provides the *vDC API* (which is based on protobuf) also in a JSON version, with additional features which allow building local web interfaces.
 - Provides the *plan44 vdcd external device API* for easily building custom devices as external scripts or programs.
 - Provides extended customisation features by using the *p44script* scripting language
+- Allows implementing fully dS compliant devices of all kinds completely in *p44script* without any external code needed.
 - Supports EnOcean TCM310 based gateway modules, connected via serial port or network
 - Supports Philips hue lights via the hue bridge and its JSON API
 - Supports building really fancy effect color LED lights out WS281x LED chip based LED chains/matrices, with moving segments, lightspots, gradients and even [*expressive pixels*](https://www.microsoft.com/en-us/research/project/microsoft-expressive-pixels) animations.